Beorge-web/schema-generator-extension/PRIVACY.md

   * The browser is closed

 ## 3. Data Storage
-- All generated schemas and settings are stored locally in your browser using Chrome's storage API
+- All generated schemas and monitoring data are stored temporarily in memory
+- Data is automatically cleared when tabs are closed or the browser is restarted
-- No data is synchronized or stored on external servers
+- No persistent storage is used, ensuring maximum privacy

 ## 4. Third-Party Services
 This extension does not integrate with or send data to any third-party services.